DataDog/integrations-extras/rum_cypress/README.md

 ### Service Checks

-The React Native integration does not include any service checks.
+The Cypress integration does not include any service checks.

 ## Troubleshooting